by

 Common mistakes

-Use: We finish by Monday.
+Use: We went by bus.

 Mini quiz